Science we fund together. Focused studies that make our daily lives safer.

 We publish it.
 Finding products with low or no contamination is the whole point.
 Members need to know what is safe, not just what isn't.

-No. Study selection is entirely member-driven.
-Members vote each cycle, and the top results determine what we investigate next.
+No. Study selection is entirely member-directed.
+Members rank proposed studies each season, and the top results determine what the lab investigates next.
 Brands have no seat at the table and no ability to commission or direct testing.

 Unplastic Labs is independently founded with no corporate investors, no brand relationships, and no advertisers.
 Testing is carried out by accredited third-party laboratories following validated international protocols.
 We are actively building relationships with leading scientists in toxicology, environmental health, and materials science to strengthen our methodology as the project grows.